 With all this positive talk, you may wonder why I ranked Barcelona third on my list — it really comes down to personal preference.
 I wasn’t a fan of the Spanish siesta as a visitor; I’m sure I’d love the concept if I lived there but it’s something to take into consideration as a tourist when planning what time to eat, etc. Highlights for me though definitely included Park Güell and the paella at 7 Portes Restaurant.

 And finally, ROME.
-We stayed at the Yellow Hostel and were upgraded to a four bed ensuite with a bathroom which was a pleasant surprise after arriving a day late because we got our flight confused and went to the airport in Barcelona a day early…ALWAYS QUADRUPLE CHECK YOUR FLIGHTS PEOPLE!
+We stayed at the Yellow Hostel and were upgraded to a four bed ensuite with a bathroom.
+A pleasant surprise after arriving a day late (because we got our flight confused and went to the airport in Barcelona a day early)…ALWAYS QUADRUPLE CHECK YOUR FLIGHTS PEOPLE!

-Later that night, we went on the Rollinbar.
-Advertised through the hostel, the Rollinbar is literally a party bus with a bar (and stripper pole…) on it that makes scenic stops over the course of 2 hours before returning to The Yellow Bar (the hostel’s neighboring bar).
-It’s 25 euro to get on the bus and get four drinks included, but really the drinks are unlimited and it’s freakin’ cray.
+Later that night, we went on the Rollin Bar.
+Advertised through the hostel, the Rollin Bar is literally a party bus with a bar (and stripper pole…) on it that makes scenic stops over the course of 2 hours before returning to The Yellow Bar (the Yellow Hostel’s neighboring bar).
+It’s 25 euro to get on the bus (with four drinks included), but really the drinks are unlimited and it’s freakin’ cray.
 Oh, and one of Ty’s friends happened to be in Rome at the same time so he came along too!